ByteNomad-spec/LM-Studio-Voice-Dialogue/README.md

 🚀 **Main Components**

-🔧 **Loading and Saving Settings/History**
+🔧 **Loading and saving settings/history**
-- **`load_settings` and `save_settings` functions** load and save settings in JSON files.
+- The **`load_settings` and `save_settings`** functions load and save settings in JSON files.
-- The dialogue history and message counter are stored separately to maintain context between launches.
+- The conversation history and message counter (Needed for the "long-term memory" mechanism) are stored separately to maintain context between launches.

 📝 **Spell Checking**
 - **SpellCheckHighlighter** and **SpellCheckTextEdit** work with **pyenchant** to highlight text errors.